-In general, following best practices for web content accessibility (heading structure, table formatting, providing alt text for images, etc.) is the first step to ensuring that your online documents are accessible.
-However, each document software comes with its own built-in accessibility tools.
+If you do need to upload a document or form to your website, following best practices for web content accessibility (heading structure, table formatting, providing alt text for images, etc.) is the first step to ensuring that your online documents are accessible.
+Keep in mind that each document software comes with its own caveats and built-in accessibility tools.

 Microsoft Word document tools